fabiomlferreira/yii2-file-manager/README.md

 Yii2 file manager
 ================
 This module provide interface to collect and access all mediafiles in one place.
-This module have an option to enable on the fly thumbnail generation
+This module have an option to enable on the fly thumbnail generation.

 Features
 ------------